-- two (7 ounce) bags of organic marshmallows
+- 2 (7 ounce) bags of organic marshmallows

-- At this point, add some of the rest of the sugar.
+- Add some of the rest of the sugar and mix again.

-- Grease hands with coconut oil and knead the icing.
-Keep mixing until smooth and elastic.
+- Grease hands with coconut oil and knead the icing until smooth and elastic.

 - Refrigerate for a few hours (optional) or roll out using a rolling pin.
 Carefully drape over cake, or use knife or cookie cutters to cut desired shapes.